Guides¶

 publishing, inspecting, and index operations from the

-lairscommand-line interface.
-Reach for this to run lairs from a shell or a CI pipeline. - The explorer TUI: open a terminal interface for
+lairscommand-line interface in a shell or CI pipeline. - The explorer TUI: open a terminal interface for

 discovering corpora, browsing records by type over a local repository,